i-doit/knowledge-base/docs/en/basics/dialog-admin.md

 !!! warning "Delete Values"

     When you want to delete a value, mark the checkbox of this value within the overview.
-Then click the **Purge** button and the value will be deleted irrevocably.
+Then click the **Purge** button and the value will be deleted irrevocably.<br>
+    For each  value, the tabular overview shows whether the value can be deleted or not.
+The reason for this is that some values are required by necessity by i-doit to guarantee certain functionalities.

 ## Set Permissions